Our reports and summaries let you keep a high-quality written trace of all types of information and messages delivered during your event.

 Our transcription staff is dedicated to the report to be delivered.
 Our services include any special requests for customised lay-out that may be sent prior to the event.

 We supply multidirectional microphones needed to record the proceedings.
-Copies of the audio files are also available on request and delivered via digital media or CDs.
+Copies of the audio files are also available on request and delivered via digital media.

 In case of unplanned emergency, you can request a priority processing of one or several extracts of the recorded proceedings (up to one hour of audio recording) at no extra charge, separately from the rest of the transcription work, provided you inform us of such need prior to the start of our work.